DIRECT SME TERMS OF BUSINESS (“Terms of Business”)

 2. ACCOUNT & CARD LIMITS

-2.1 Limits may apply to the maximum balance on your Account at any time, the maximum value of an individual payment Transaction, the maximum Card Transaction value per Card, the maximum aggregate value of all payment Transactions made from your Account or Accounts or Cards in a particular time period e.g. during any one Business Day and the maximum number of payment Transactions made from your Account(s) over a particular timeframe.
-Your Cards may also have certain Card Transaction types disabled, such as cash withdrawals at an ATM.
+2.1 Limits may apply to the maximum balance on your Account at any time, the maximum value of an individual payment Transaction, the maximum Card Transaction value per Card (where Cards are made available to you), the maximum aggregate value of all payment Transactions made from your Account or Accounts or Cards (where applicable) in a particular time period e.g. during any one Business Day and the maximum number of payment Transactions made from your Account(s) over a particular timeframe.
+Where Cards are made available to you, your Cards may also have certain Card Transaction types disabled, such as cash withdrawals at an ATM.

 2.2 Any limits and restrictions that apply to your Account and Card will be communicated to you during the Account set-up process and/or before the Card is issued to you (as applicable).
 These limits may also change over time based on your Account usage; any such change will be communicated to you.
 You can check the limits at any time by contacting Customer Support.
 You should not make a Transaction which exceeds such limits.